Sunlight: Sunbathing

 Sunbathing is a popular leisure activity in which a person sits or lies in direct sunshine.
 People often sunbathe in comfortable places where there is ample sunlight.
 Some common places for sunbathing include beaches, open air swimming pools, parks, gardens, and sidewalk cafes.
 Sunbathers typically wear limited amounts of clothing or some simply go nude.
 For some, an alternative to sunbathing is the use of a sunbed that generates ultraviolet light and can be used indoors regardless of weather conditions.
-Tanning beds have been banned in a number of states in the world.
+Tanning beds have been banned in a number of states in the world due to concerns of skin cancer.

 For many people with light skin, one purpose for sunbathing is to darken one's skin color (get a sun tan), as this is considered in some cultures to be attractive, associated with outdoor activity, vacations/holidays, and health.
 Some people prefer naked sunbathing so that an "all-over" or "even" tan can be obtained, sometimes as part of a specific lifestyle.

 Controlled heliotherapy, or sunbathing, has been used as a treatment for psoriasis and other maladies.

 Skin tanning is achieved by an increase in the dark pigment inside skin cells called melanocytes, and is an automatic response mechanism of the body to sufficient exposure to ultraviolet radiation from the Sun or from artificial sunlamps.
 Thus, the tan gradually disappears with time, when one is no longer exposed to these sources.